IMIO/pas.plugins.imio/README.rst

 pas.plugins.imio
 ================

-Tell me what your product does
+Install local or remote connector to Imio authentic (SSO).

 Features
 --------

-- Can be bullet points
+- Override Plone login page
+- Connect with SSO

 Examples
 --------

-This add-on can be seen in action at the following sites:
-- Is there a page on the internet where everybody can see the features?
+auth.imio.be

 Documentation
 -------------

-Full documentation for end users can be found in the "docs" folder, and is also available online at http://docs.plone.org/foo/bar
+Full documentation for end users can be found in the "docs" folder.

 Translations